Join Wren Music as they host their annual folk festival!

 The festival also features Bill Murray, Malcolm Woods, Mark Bazeley and local dance sides Plymouth Morris and Aurora Appalachian dance!

-Plus, The Wren Ensemble; Jenny Read, Jon Dyer, Marilyn Tucker, Paul Wilson, Rosa Rebecka, Sarah Owen, with Anna Ling and Hannah Cumming.
+Plus, The Wren Ensemble; Jenny Read, Jon Dyer, Marilyn Tucker, Paul Wilson, Rosa Rebecka, Sarah Owen, with Hannah Cumming.

 You can learn more about the history of our festival on our Wren Music Folk Festival page.